osisoft/OCS-Docs/content/add-organize-data/store-data/streams/streams-manage.md

 ## Add tags or metadata

 Tags and metadata allow you to associate additional information with a stream.
 For example, tags can denote special attributes for a stream.
-Metadata consists of keys and values associated with those keys.
+Metadata consists of keys and their associated values.

 1. Click the ![Menu icon](../images/menu-icon.png) icon, and then click **Sequential Data Store** under Data Management.